rstolpe/MaintainModule/README.md

 ````
 Update-RSModule -Module "VMWare.PowerCLI"
 ````
-You can also specify multiple specific module if you separate the module names with , for example
+The parameter Module has support for multiple inputs, separate them with , for example ```-Module "ImportExcel, VMWare.PowerCLI"```

+### Uninstall old versions of all modules
+If you want to uninstall all of the old versions for all of your modules that you have installed
 ````
-Update-RSModule -Module "VMWare.PowerCLI, ImportExcel"
+Update-RSModule -UninstallOldVersion
 ````

-### Uninstall old versions
+### Uninstall old versions of a specific module only
-It's possible to uninstall all of the old versions of a module after the module has been updated, this works on all commands.
+If you want to uninstall old versions of only a specific module you can run
 ````
-Update-RSModule -Module "VMWare.PowerCLI" -UninstallOldVersion
+Update-RSModule -Module "ImportExcel" -UninstallOldVersion
 ````
+The parameter Module has support for multiple inputs, separate them with , for example ```-Module "ImportExcel, VMWare.PowerCLI"```

 ### Install missing module or modules
 It's possible to install modules if they are not installed on the system, this only works if you have specified module or modules in the Module parameter.